JellyTelly/odd-sample-apps/apple/ios/iOSSampleAppObjC/README.md

 # odd-sample-apps

+For more information on using the iOS & tvOS frameworks visit our [Oddworks SDK documentation](http://apple.guide.oddworks.io)

 ####iOS Sample App in Objective-C

 This Objective-C application demonstrates how to connect to the OddNetworks API via the OddSDK.